Northern Cordilleran Volcanic Province: Origins and chemistry

 The Northern Cordilleran Volcanic Province has been a zone of active volcanism since it began to form 20 million years ago.
 Unlike other parts of the Pacific Ring of Fire, the Northern Cordilleran Volcanic Province has its origins in continental rifting—an area where the Earth's crust and lithosphere is being pulled apart.
 This differs from other portions of the Pacific Ring of Fire as it consists largely of volcanic arcs formed by subducting oceanic crust at oceanic trenches along continental margins circling the Pacific Ocean.
 The continental crust at the Northern Cordilleran Volcanic Province is being stretched at a rate of about 2 cm per year.
 This incipient rifting formed as a result of the Pacific Plate sliding northward along the Queen Charlotte Fault, on its way to the Aleutian Trench, which extends along the southern coastline of Alaska and the adjacent waters off the southern coast of the Kamchatka Peninsula.
 As a result, volcanism in the Northern Cordilleran Volcanic Province is also not related to back-arc basin volcanism.
 When the stored energy is suddenly released by slippage across the fault at irregular intervals, it can create very large earthquakes, such as the magnitude 8.1 Queen Charlotte Islands earthquake of 1949.
 As these far-field forces stretch the North American crust, the near surface rocks fracture along steeply dipping faults parallel to the rift zone.
 Hot magma rises between these fractures to create passive or effusive eruptions.
-Volcanoes within the Northern Cordilleran Volcanic Province are located along short northerly trending segments which in the northern part of the volcanic province are unmistakenably involved with north-trending rift structures, including synvolcanic grabens and grabens with one major fault line along only one of the boundaries (half-grabens).
+Volcanoes within the Northern Cordilleran Volcanic Province are located along short northerly trending segments which in the northern part of the volcanic province are unmistakeably involved with north-trending rift structures, including synvolcanic grabens and grabens with one major fault line along only one of the boundaries (half-grabens).
 Grabens are indicative of tensional forces and crustal stretching.

 Two major north-trending faults hundreds of kilometres long extend along the Northern Cordilleran Volcanic Province.
 These two rock fractures, known as the Tintina and Denali fault systems, have been tectonically active since the Cretaceous period as strike-slip faults.
 The Denali fault to the west and the Tintina fault to the east are nearly 2000 km long, extending from northern British Columbia to central Alaska.
 Other mechanisms suggested for triggering volcanism in the Northern Cordilleran Volcanic Province include mantle plumes, deglaciation and slab windows, although continental rifting is the most accurate mechanism for activating volcanism in the volcanic zone.
 Further evidence for continental rifting in the Northern Cordilleran Volcanic Province is magmas are mainly alkaline, it includes highly alkaline and peralkaline rock types, the main spatial-temporal pattern of volcanism is in the middle of the volcanic province followed by movement to the south, north and possibly northeast, heat flow in the Northern Cordilleran Volcanic Province is high, seismic activity is largely absent in the volcanic province and the largest period of volcanism correlates with an interval of net extension between the Pacific and North American plates.